neerajchowdary889/Performance-Log/README.md

 Step 5: Press "***CTRL C***" in terminal to stop performance.sh running.

-- Note: You might need to give permission to execute "***chmod +x performance.sh***". you might need to enter this command for every file.
+- Note: You might need to give permission to execute.
+Use "***chmod +x performance.sh***". you might need to enter this command for every file.